cockpit-project/cockpit/pkg/realmd/README.md

 up being rather easy.
 Install the stuff in ```test/README``` near the top.
 And then do the following:

-    $ bots/vm-run --network ipa
+    $ bots/vm-run --network services

-That runs an IPA domain.
+In that VM, start `/run-freeipa` to start an IPA domain controller, or `/run-samba-domain` for a Samba AD domain controller.
 Now in another terminal do the following:

     $ sudo /bin/sh -c "echo -e 'domain cockpit.lan\nsearch cockpit.lan\nnameserver 10.111.112.100\n' > /etc/resolv.conf"